patching...

 Members of Metropolitan Alliance of Police Chapter 159 have been working without a current contract since May 2011.
 Arbitration was first planned for last February, but was later moved to September 12.

-MAP 159 President Ron Ahrendt described a July 2 mediation meeting as a “very disappointing experience,” mainly because talks focused on health insurance, which was the cause of previous disagreements between the village and union.
+MAP 159 President Ron Ahrendt described a July 2 mediation meeting as a “very disappointing experience,” mainly because talks focused on health insurance, which was the cause of .

 According to Ahrendt, the village is looking for a 625 percent increase in premium costs for HMO recipients and a 235 percent increase in premiums for members under a PPO, with a 1.5 percent increase in pay.